SSWConsulting/SSW.Rules.Content/rules/how-to-generate-an-ai-image/rule.md

 **1. How AI Image Generation Works**

 AI image generators work by reading your text and using it to create an image.
-The text you input is called a ‘prompt’, and it guides the model towards the type of image that you describe.
+The text you input is called a ‘[prompt](https://www.ssw.com.au/rules/write-an-image-generation-prompt/)’, and it guides the model towards the type of image that you describe.
 Each AI image generator works slightly differently, but the basic idea is the same: text ➡️ image.

 **2. Choosing an AI Image Generator**

 AI image generators are tools that utilize trained AI models to create new images.
 The models are trained on databases of existing artwork.
-The most popular AI image generators (link) are Midjourney, DALLE-2, and StableDiffusion.
+The [most popular AI image generators](https://www.ssw.com.au/rules/the-best-ai-image-generators/) are Midjourney, DALLE-2, and StableDiffusion.

 **3. Generating Your First AI Image**